LooksRare/sdk-v2/guides/collectionOrder.md

 :warning: These code snippets are just examples and the data should never be used as is :warning:

-# How to create a collection order (maker bid with collection strategy)
+# How to create a collection offer (maker bid with collection strategy)

 A collection order is just a maker bid order using the `collection strategy`.